 Schwartzman upsets misfiring Zverev to reach quarters

-NEW YORK: Argentina's Diego Schwartzman dispatched a misfiring Alexander Zverev 3-6 6-2 6-4 6-3 to reach the U.S. Open quarter-finals on Monday and heap more Grand Slam misery on the sixth-seeded German.
+NEW YORK: Argentina's Diego Schwartzman dispatched a misfiring Alexander Zverev 3-6 6-2 6-4 6-3 to reach the U.S. Open quarter-finals on Monday after heaping more Grand Slam misery on the sixth-seeded German.

-Schwartzman had not been on court for more than two hours in any of his previous matches and the number 20 seed was by far the fresher player on a rainy day at Flushing Meadows, seeing off a weary Zverev in just over three hours.
+Schwartzman had not been on court for more than two hours in any of his previous matches and the number 20 seed was by far the fresher of the pair on a rainy day at Flushing Meadows, seeing off a weary Zverev in just over three hours.

-The fatal mistake, however, came in the fourth set with Schwartzman up 4-2 and Zverev fighting to stay in the match when the German was slapped with a point penalty after directing an obscenity at his box.
+The fatal mistake, however, came in the fourth set with Schwartzman up 4-2 and Zverev fighting to stay in the match when the German was slapped with a point penalty after directing an obscenity at his box that gave the Argentina a 5-2 lead.

 The 22-year-old had earlier been given a warning for slamming the ball into the crowd.